diglin/Oro-Postman-Collection/README.md

 You will find in this repository a collection to work with the API of Oro products:

-- Orocommerce: some methods currently but is regurlaly improved.
+- Orocommerce 3.x (4.x is in prorgess on our side): some methods currently but is regurlaly improved.
 See the list below.
 - OroCRM: coming soon
 - OroPlatform: coming soon